10 Health Benefits of Oatmeal and a Breakfast Recipe

 Can oatmeal help prevent type 2 diabetes?
 Well, its soluble fiber helps you digest starches and can help control blood sugar levels.

-Oatmeal is one of the healthiest and most delicious whole-grain cereals out there.
-It is also one of the most eaten in the entire world due to its high nutritional value and energy supply that has made it a staple in many cultures and civilizations throughout history.
-Continue reading to learn about 10 unbelievable health benefits of oatmeal (plus a breakfast recipe)!
+Oatmeal is one of the healthiest, most delicious whole-grain cereals out there.
+It’s also one of the most eaten in the entire world due to its high nutritional value and energy supply.
+Keep on reading to learn 10 unbelievable health benefits of oatmeal (we’ll also show you a great breakfast recipe)!

-Oatmeal has more proteins, vitamins, carbohydrates, and nutrients than other cereals.
-Best of all, you can eat it year-round, and it is also always available at a reasonable price.
-Do you want some more reasons to eat oatmeal every day?
+Oatmeal has more proteins, vitamins, carbohydrates, and nutrients than most other grains.
+Best of all, you can eat it year-round, and it’s always available at a reasonable price.
+Still not convinced?
+We’ll give you some great reasons to eat it every day below!

 It helps balance cholesterol

 Oatmeal contains a fiber compound called Beta-glucan that, according to studies, is very good for those who suffer from high cholesterol.
-Eating oatmeal during breakfast can help that cholesterol be where it needs to be.
+Eating it during breakfast can help keep that cholesterol be where it needs to be.

 It’s an antioxidant

-Oatmeal also has antioxidant properties that help fight those free radicals that come from bad cholesterol.
+Oatmeal also has antioxidant properties that help fight the free radicals that come from bad cholesterol.
 This aspect is truly important and plays a vital role in preventing cardiovascular diseases.

 It strengthens the immune system

-Beta-glucan found in oatmeal is the immune system’s best tool against viruses and bacteria that cause infections.
-Eating oatmeal every day helps strengthen the immune system and protect your body against these harmful pathogens.
+The beta-glucan in oatmeal is also the immune system’s best weapon against viruses and infection-causing bacteria.
+Eating it every day can help strengthen your immune system and protect your body against these harmful pathogens.